Free Shipping on All Items

 Theropods

-Neotheropoda could be the weakest of its theropod lineage due to its short limb and small body structure.
+Neotheropoda could be the weakest of its theropod lineage due to its short limbs and small body structure.

 Ornithopods

-Rhabdodontid’s body is smaller as well as its limbs and arms were shorter compared to other species of their genera.
+Rhabdodontid’s body is smaller as well as its limbs and arms are shorter compared to other species of their genera.

 Thyreopora